mtshrmn/horrible-downloader/README.md

 * allows for smart episode specification parsing

 #### Flags & Options:
-The CLI supports manual downloads of different animes with various options.
+The CLI supports manual downloads of different anime with various options.
 Full list of flags and options:
 ```
 $ horrible-downloader --help